mechbullgt/flutter-pocs/README.md

-A simple flutter based mobile application for Construction Site inspection and supervising.
+A simple flutter based mobile application for POCs.